-Again, we have the Users network (10.0.0.0/24).
-On the right side, we have a server that serves as a web server, listening on port 80.
-We need to permit Users to access web sites on S1, but we also need to deny other type of access, for example the Telnet access.
+On the right side, we have a Server that serves as a web server, listening on port 80.
+We need to permit User to access web sites on S1 (port 80), but we also need to deny other type of access.

-First, we need to allow traffic from Users network to the web server port of 80.
-We can do that by using the following command:
+First, we need to allow traffic from User to the Server port of 80.
+We can do that using the following command:

-By using the TCP keyword, we can filter packets by source and destination ports.
-In the example above, we have permited traffic originating from the 10.0.0.0 network to the host 172.16.0.1 on the port 80.
+By using the tcp keyword, we can filter packets by the source and destination ports.
+In the example above, we have permitted traffic from 10.0.0.2 (User’s workstation) to 192.168.0.1 (Server) on port 80.
 The last part of the statement, eq 80, specifies the destination port of 80.

-Next, we need to apply our access list to the interface:
+We need to apply the access list to the interface: